Skip to content

 3. Vacuum or specific ovens

-Choosing a laboratory oven: important criteria
+Choosing a laboratory incubator: important criteria

 To avoid making a mistake in your investment, here are the criteria to examine closely: